Low-Carb Stuffed Pepper Soup (Video)

 - Heat 2 tsp. of olive oil in a large non-stick frying pan.
-(I used my favorite Green Pan, the largest size frying pan.)
+(I used my favorite Green Pan (affiliate link) the largest size frying pan.)

-- Add the chopped onion and cook until the onion is just starting to brown; then add the Italian Herb Blend and cook a few minutes more.
+- Add the chopped onion and cook until the onion is just starting to brown; then add the Italian Herb Seasoning (affiliate link) and cook a few minutes more.
 Put the seasoned onions into a large soup pot.

 - Add the chopped green peppers to the same frying pan and cook until they start to slightly char.
 Add peppers to the soup pot.